AdobeDocs/experience-manager-cloud-service.ja-JP/help/forms/form-submission-receipt-via-email.md

    Specify the subject and the body of the email in the **[!UICONTROL Subject]** and **[!UICONTROL Email Template]** fields, respectively.

-   You can also specify variable placeholders in the fields, in which case, the values of the fields are processed when the form is successfully submitted by an end user.
+   You can also specify variable placeholders in the fields, in which case, the values of the fields are processed when the form is successfully submitted by an user.
 For more information, see [Using Adaptive Form field names to dynamically create email content](form-submission-receipt-via-email.md#p-using-adaptive-form-field-names-to-dynamically-create-email-content-p).

    Select **[!UICONTROL Include attachments]** if the form includes file attachments and you want to attach these files in the email.